Mystical Experience

 Some perennialists — Huxley, for example — contend that interpretations of mystical experience are the same universally.
 Others — for example, the philosopher Walter Stace — acknowledge that interpretations differ but argue that the experiences themselves are the same.

-Campbell maps the internal divisions within perennialism regarding whether mystical experience is universally identical in content or only in structure, independent of interpretive overlay.
+Campbell maps the perennialist debate over whether mystical experiences are universally identical in content or only in phenomenological structure, identifying a key fault line in comparative mysticism.

 Campbell, Joseph, The Power of Myth, 1988supporting